vishalgimhan/MachineLearning-Learn/README.md

 - **Inconsistent Data Entry**:
 Identifying and correcting inconsistencies in data entries, which is a common problem in real-world data.
 Techniques to clean up and standardize the data entries for further analysis (Fuzzywuzzy library).

+**5. Visualize a Linear Regression Algorithm**

+- **Importing Libraries**: The notebook begins by importing necessary Python libraries for data handling and machine learning, including pandas, numpy, and sklearn.

+- **Dataset Overview**: It uses the Advertising.csv dataset, which includes variables like TV, Radio, Newspaper advertising budgets, and Sales figures.

+- **Linear Regression Model**: A Linear Regression model is built to predict Sales based on the TV advertising budget.

+- **Visualization**: The relationship between TV advertising and Sales is visualized using a scatter plot and a regression line, indicating a positive correlation.